sstsimulator/sst-docs/docs/guides/tips/compilation.md

 ---
-title: Compilation Tricks
+title: Compilation tips
 ---

-## Avoid unneccessary recompilation
+## Avoid unnecessary recompilation
 To avoid a majority of redundant recompilation when developing SST Core and Elements, you can have the `install` utility preserve timestamps of installed files.
 To do this, override the `INSTALL` variable when configuring SST, prior to running `make`.
 This will allow `make` and friends to continue to work properly while reducing the amount of recompilation.
-Appending the `INSTALL` flag to your configure scipt invocation will set it appropriately.
+Appending the `INSTALL` flag to your configure script invocation will set it appropriately.

 ```sh
 $ ../configure --prefix=$HOME/install <other configure flags> INSTALL="/usr/bin/install -p"